Studio Etiquette/FAQs

 No videoing during class.

 You are welcome to video yourself after the class.
 But during class no videoing is permitted.
+If the teacher videos at the end of class and you do not wish to be included in the video, please step off to the side.

 Good personal hygiene.